 As with life generally, all specifics are subject to change.

 Further Resources (be sure to check out)

 10 Things To Avoid Doing In Thailand

-There are also various web sites, apps, digital alerts, photos, videos, films, books, blogs, news, magazines, music, and social media opportunities related to Chiang Mai that could be interesting and useful.
+There are also many websites, apps, digital alerts, photos, videos, films, books, blogs, vlogs, news, magazines, podcasts, music, and social media opportunities related to Chiang Mai that could be interesting and useful.

 Following Program Rules:

-Failure to follow program rules or instructor’s written and/or oral warnings, especially regarding health, safety, SJSU regulations, or Thai laws, including the ones in this HoT Info Guide, can result in failure of the course and immediate expulsion from the program (including the hotel) without credit or refund.
+Failure to follow program rules or instructor’s written and/or oral warnings, especially regarding health, safety, SJSU regulations, or Thai laws, including the ones in this HoT Info Guide, can result in failure of the course and removal from HoT (including the hotel) without course credit or financial refund.

 Course, syllabus, website, all text, & all photos © DB 2017 Common Era (2560 Buddhist Era).
 All rights reserved.